Mobile Apps

 Accept: application/json

-The response is the VisitorContext shape documented in the Signals API.
 Always fail open: if the network is down, Signals must not break navigation, checkout, login, or content rendering.

 Native bot semantics

 Native and server clients are exempt from the browser UA-scraper and datacenter-IP bot heuristics.
 A native HTTP library identifies itself with a user agent like OkHttp/4.x or CFNetwork and originates from carrier/cloud IP ranges — on the browser path those look like scraper or hosting traffic, but under a mobile key they are expected and do not force a bot classification.
+The request-header-inconsistency signal is skipped for the same reason: a native client sends none of the browser headers it looks for.

 Limits and expectations